ElectronicBabylonianLiterature/ebl-frontend/README.md

 [bluebird](http://bluebirdjs.com) promises are used whenever a cancellable promise is needed.
 E.g. when loading data to components (see [isMounted is an Antipattern](https://reactjs.org/blog/2015/12/16/ismounted-antipattern.html)). bluebird is compatible with native JavaScript promises, but care should taken that a bluebird promise is always used when `Promise.cancel()` is needed.

+## CSS Convention

+File names have lower camel case and the same name as the TSX File they are used.
+Classes have bem convention (all lower case).

 ## Acknowledgements

 [Junicode](http://junicode.sourceforge.net/) webfont by [psb1558](http://sourceforge.net/users/psb1558) is licensed under the [SIL Open Font License, Version 1.1](http://scripts.sil.org/OFL).
 You can get the full distribution from [Junicode download page](http://sourceforge.net/projects/junicode/?source=typ_redirect).